Oksyyy/pands-project/README.md

 This repository contains Progect materials related to the **Programming And Sripting** study module.
 To demonstrate learning and understanding of the core Python concepts learned throughout the programm, the analysis.py program was written providing analysis of the famous Iris data set.

 ## Dataset
+Data that forms the foundation of the Iris dataset was originally collected by Edgar Anderson, an American botanist, likely between 1928 and 1935.
+It was later published in 1936, by Ronald A. Fisher, a British mathematician, statistician and biologist in his article *"The Use of Multiple Measurements in Taxonomic Problems"*,.
+The paper explored how measurements could be used to distinguish classes between species and highlighted the importance of accuracy in those measurements.

+Despite its simplicity, the dataset has remained widely used in data science, machine learning, and statistical analyses to this day.
+Its popularity can be attributed to several factors: a small and clear structure, class component, a set of petal a sepal measures.
+These characteristics make it ideal for learning, testing statistical models and experimenting with classification techniques.

 At a high level, the Iris dataset contains measurements of three Iris flower species.

 It includes 150 rows and 5 columns: